holden-L/candy/README.md

 * Make candies automatically move after a period of time.
 * Create a gameover, based on how many candies have been missed.
-* Keep track of the store in window, rather than printing it to a terminal after the game finishes.
+* Keep track of the score in window, rather than printing it to a terminal after the game finishes.